-A single life annuity pays you an income for life until you die.
+A single life annuity is written just on your life and promises to pay you an income for life until you die.
 That’s fine if you have no dependants, or perhaps your partner has their own pension arrangement and isn’t reliant on you.

-If, however, you need your pension payments to continue after your death to a spouse or dependent children, then you have two options available to you: an annuity with a guarantee period or a joint annuity.
+If, however, you need your pension payments to continue after your death to a spouse or dependent children, then you can either include a guarantee period or opt for a joint annuity.

 A guarantee period is a set length of time your annuity will continue paying out after your death.

-So if you buy an annuity with a five year guarantee period and die after only receiving your annuity for one year, it will continue to be paid to your selected beneficiary for a further four years.
+So if you buy an annuity with a 5 year guarantee period and die after only receiving your annuity for 1 year, it will continue to be paid to your selected beneficiary for a further 4 years.